ccmdesign/stem-gender-nuxt/content/articles/introduction.md

 Research projects funded through both cohorts, as well as IDRC's ongoing work on providing scholarships for [early career women scientists](https://idrc-crdi.ca/en/project/early-career-fellowships-gender-equality-science-2022-2026) through collaboration with the [Organization for Women in Science for the Developing World (OWSD)](https://owsd.net/), are showing results and findings relevant to various stakeholders across the Global North and South.
 The cohort of researchers, that make up these various initiatives, now referred to as the **Breaking Barriers Network**, is gathering and building advocacy and momentum across its relevant geographies.
 From conducting a gender audit at a major university in Zimbabwe to an innovative fellowship program supporting Indigenous women scientists in Mexico, the **Breaking Barriers Network** is building bridges to advance women's sustained participation and leadership across STEM fields.

-To date, the Breaking Barriers Network has collectively advanced work in different areas:

-**Developed an Evidence-base**: Generating evidence on how to improve gender equality and diversity in STEM, through scoping and the testing of promising interventions.

-**Established Collaborative Networks**: Establishing networks of female researchers and practitioners to foster collaboration and support.

-**Built and Strengthened Capacities**: Implementing training programs to build the capacity of female scientists and researchers in the Global South.

-**Influenced Policy**: Working with governments and institutions to influence policy changes that support gender equality in STEM fields.

-**Developed Monitoring and Evaluation Frameworks**: Developing robust mechanisms to monitor and evaluate the impact of gender equality initiatives, ensuring continuous improvement and accountability.

 <div class="xl-image" style="background-image:url('/images/introduction-2.JPG')"></div>

 ### An Evidence-Informed Research Agenda